Biden ordered US military to 'down' a 'high-altitude object' over Alaska, White House says – KION546

 The high-altitude object, Kirby said, was flying at an altitude of 40,000 feet and "posed a reasonable threat to the safety of civilian flight."

-It’s the second time in a little less than a week that US fighter jets have shot down an object flying over American airspace.
-The Biden administration has faced questions over its handling of a suspected Chinese spy balloon that floated across the nation last week before being shot down in the Atlantic Ocean off the coast of the Carolinas on Saturday/

-While the president has stood by how he and his administration handled that balloon, he has faced criticism from Republicans for allowing the suspected spy balloon to float over much of the country before shooting it down.

-The new object, Kirby added, was taken down with US Northern Command fighter aircraft “near the Canadian border” on water that is frozen in the Arctic Ocean.
+The object, Kirby added, was taken down with US Northern Command fighter aircraft.

-“The general area would be just off the very, very northeastern part of Alaska near the Canadian border,” Kirby said of the location.

-The object first came to the attention of the US government “last evening.”
-Kirby told reporters that the US assessed the “object” to be unmanned before it was eventually shot down.

 Kirby also offered some nomenclature guidance on the object, which the US is not referring to as a balloon and has yet to attribute to China or any other entity.